bluebytech/odoo-addons/web_widget_dot_zero/README.rst

 So an input like *5.7.4* will be parsed into *05.007.0004* value.

-*chunks* delimiters are the same used in parsing final value but you can use delimeters in random position.
+*chunks* delimiters are the same used in parsing final value but you can use delimeters in random positions.

 So, for example: